royerk/royerk.github.io/_posts/2018-8-23-PM-LegendCodeMagic.md

 ---
 ___

-Ended up: xxxxxxxx, second time I reach legend \o/ Until the last 24h I was able to reach rank 34 and be #1 US player but I ran out of ideas.
+Ended up: xx / 2,174, second time I reach legend \o/

+Until the last 24h I was able to reach rank 34 and be #1 US player but I ran out of ideas.

 # Intro